elanmed/ff.nvim/README.md

 - Icons are cached by extension to avoid calling `mini.icons` when possible
 - Results are only processed if they have a fuzzy score of at least `opts.min_score_considered`
 - A max of `opts.max_results_considered` results are processed
-- A max of `opts.max_results_rendered` results are rendered to keep the picker buffer small
 - Icons and highlights can be disabled for especially large codebases

 With these optimizations in place, I average around ~40ms per keystroke on a codebase of 50k files.
 Enable the `benchmark_step` and `benchmark_mean` options to try it yourself.